Ground Station 2025-02-28T15:34:16+00:00

 The MK Manta in Action

-Watch the video to find out more about the MK Manta and how it performs the Detection stage by flying above the target area with the MK Multi-Sensor.
-The readings are instantly sent to the MK Ground Station in order to be reviewed as they occur, in real time.
-A pattern is made using Mine Kafon software, which places GPS coordinates on a map.
-This allows the drone to follow a prespecified pattern to map and detect areas.
+Watch the video to learn more about the MKD-system and how it performs the Detection stage by flying over the target area with the MK Multi-Sensor.
+The sensor readings are instantly transmitted to the MK Ground Station, where they can be reviewed in real time as they occur.
+Using Mine Kafon software, a pattern is created by plotting GPS coordinates on a map.
+This enables the drone to follow a predefined pattern, ensuring accurate mapping and detection of targeted areas.

 Autopilot and manual mode

-When functioning in its autopilot mode, MK Manta flies in a programmable pattern based on GPS/RTK coordinates with an accuracy of 4 centimeters.
-From the base station, the robot can be programmed to start at a particular location and scan a designated area.
-The MK Manta will fly over the chosen area and perform the scanning and marking process.
-The MK Manta autopilot features a telemetry connection, with which it can adjust the routes in real time while the robot is in flight.
+When functioning in autopilot mode, the MKD-system flies in a programmable pattern based on GPS/RTK coordinates with an accuracy of 4 centimeters.
+From the base station, the system can be programmed to start at a specific location and scan a designated area.
+The MKD-system will fly over the chosen area and perform the scanning and marking process.
+It features a telemetry connection, allowing it to adjust its route in real time while in flight.

-The drone can be programmed to come back to the base station if there are any technical discrepancies or the reliability of the results is hindered.
-The MK Manta can be controlled manually from the base station.
-This mode is useful for terrains that contain obstacles (e.g. trees) that the autopilot might struggle to navigate.
-The person operating the drone from the base station is able to control the drone using the live video camera to remotely see where the MK Manta has to fly next.
+The drone can also be programmed to return to the base station if technical issues arise or the reliability of the results is compromised.
+Additionally, the MKD-system can be manually controlled from the base station.
+This mode is particularly useful for navigating terrains with obstacles, such as trees, that the autopilot might struggle to avoid.
+The operator can use the live video feed to remotely guide the drone and determine its flight path.

 Data collection and Multi-sensor